sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 B) Busy Beaver Problem revolves around finding the most efficient algorithm to sort a list of numbers.

-C) It's about determining the longest-running and most productive Turing machine.
+--> C) It's about determining the longest-running and most productive Turing machine.
+Explanation: Turing Machines have inifinite potential for being productive and there is a equally large number of ways these machines could be put together, or configured.
+It is unsolvable because it is looking for a finite solution out of infinite possibilities.

 D) Busy Beaver Problem is concerned with scheduling tasks in a time-efficient manner.